 - Reflection of content: “Okay, so I think I’m hearing you say that he had a total of 2 stools since yesterday at this time.”

 If the mother is walking up to a decision, (“And I just don’t know what to do!”), your first response is to use statements, or a question to lead her to her decision.
 Here are some examples:

 - How do you feel about the advice Dr. Smith gave?

 As you face these “first” questions, a FIRST response is often (not always!) listening to something, or responding to something, before doing something.

 Answer the question!

 Always pick the option that actually answers the question!
 Remember that some actions are interesting, appropriate, and perhaps even effective, but they don’t answer the question.
-Here’s a simple example:
+Here’s a simple example of first qualifiers:

 The mother has been taking large doses of antibiotics.
 She complains of itching and burning on her nipples.
 Her baby has white patches under his lips and on the inside of his cheeks.
 The baby appears frustrated when suckling, and the mother asks what she should do to help him “get back to nursing normally.”
 Which action would you take FIRST?